 You can then plant them into pots with good drainage holes at the bottom.
 Fill the pots up to two thirds with your fresh new multipurpose compost.
 Give the filled pots a tap and firm it lightly down.
 Place your sprouted root ginger pieces on top of the compost.

 Cover these with about 5 cm of compost.
 I prefer to water from beneath.
 Take lukewarm water (slightly above room temperature) and fill the pot trays with them.
 You can also take one larger tray and fill it with lukewarm water and then place your pot or pots in them too.
 Leave them for about half an hour before taking them out of the tray.
 Place these in a warm part of your house, like a bright windowsill.
 Your ginger does not need a sunny spot at this point.

-Again wait for the shoots to pop up .. more waiting on the cards!
+Wait for the shoots to pop up .. more waiting on the cards!
 Growing ginger tests the most patient of us.
 All you have to do is ensure it has warmth, brightness and a moist compost to live in.